deco-sites/starting/docs/getting-started/variants/en.md

 ## Analytics

 You have the flexibility to integrate your own analytics platform and compare the results against each variant being used.
 To access the information of the variants used in a specific PageView, you can utilize the `window.LIVE.flags` variable.
 This variable is an array that contains objects with two properties: `name` (the name of the Matcher) and `value` (the evaluated result of the Matcher, either `true` or `false`).

+These flags are also available in the `X-Deco-Matchers` header, where each cookie has a value of `1` if the condition is evaluated as true, or `0` otherwise.

 By leveraging this information, you can analyze and track the performance of each variant and make informed decisions based on the data obtained.

 We are continuously working to enhance our analytics capabilities and streamline the process of accessing and analyzing test results.
 Our goal is to provide a seamless experience where you can create and manage tests, as well as view and interpret the corresponding analytics data, all in one centralized location.
 By consolidating these functionalities, we aim to make it easier for you to make data-driven decisions and optimize your website's performance.